dmauser/azure-expressroute/er-to-er-transit/ars/lab/README.md

-# LAB: ER to ER transit using NVAs/ARS and reverse hairpin
+# LAB: Transit between ExpressRoute circuits using NVAs/ARS (reverse hairpin)

 **In this article**